CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 #### TLS Requirements

-There is a set of non-compulsory security measures, recommended to be applied to Web Application Servers, in order to prevent potential attacks that exploit known industry security vulnerabilities.
+There is a set of non-compulsory security measures, recommended to be applied to the Application Servers, in order to prevent potential attacks that exploit known industry security vulnerabilities.
 This includes disabling all versions of SSL and TLS apart from TLS 1.2.
 And disabling all cipher suites apart from the following:

 * TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

 See [SSL Best Practices][] for a full list of the security changes which will be applied.
-The `Cortex.Innovation.Install.Multiple.SSLBestPractices.ps1` script is provided during installation to apply these security changes to the Web Application Server.
+The `Cortex.Innovation.Install.Multiple.SSLBestPractices.ps1` script is provided during installation to apply these security changes to the Application Servers.

 ## Additional Web Application Server Requirements